 Unfortunately, when they don’t see the positive results they expected, they quit and assume Facebook ad campaigns don’t work.
-In this article I list the common reasons why people fail at Facebook advertising and offer tools, tips and resources to help you increase your chances at success.
+In this article, I list the common reasons why people fail at Facebook advertising and offer tools, tips and resources to help you increase your chances of success.

 Stopping a Campaign Too Soon

 This is the most common reason why people give up on Facebook advertising.
 I’ve heard many variations of “I spent $20 and saw no results.
 It’s not worth it.”
 This saddens me because Facebook can be very helpful for most businesses.